CodingBobby/codingbobby.github.io/_posts/2021-03-14-ellipse-pi-day.md

 | $$E = \pi\,(a+b)$$ | $$238.76\cdots$$ | $$20.28\%$$ |
 | $$E = \iota\,(a+b)$$, from plot: $$\iota = 3.95$$  | $$300.2$$ | $$0.23\%$$ |

-You might not need ellipses this wide, but when you do, you'll get a perimeter accuracy worse than what the Egyptians have done on papyrus.
+You might not need ellipses this wide, but when you do, you'll get a perimeter accuracy worse than what the Egyptians might accomplished on papyrus.
 With the plot, you are still get the same small error than with the other ratios.
 Not bad right?